Nanny Payroll Part 1: Do I Owe the Nanny Tax?

 On top of that, your state may require you to pay and withhold certain nanny taxes and state unemployment taxes, even if you're exempt from paying Uncle Sam.
 Your state's department of labor or department of revenue should have that information, or your accountant should be able to point you in the right direction.

-Check back next week to learn the ins and outs of paying and filing the paperwork for Social Security and Medicare taxes for your nanny.
+Learn the ins and outs of paying and filing the paperwork for Social Security and Medicare taxes for your nanny.